saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 When an admin adds a new symbol server, symbold will validate connection.
 By doing that we will avoid a situation when defined symbol server doesn’t work because of connection problems.

-As an admin user, you can disable the symbol server if you have problems with your symbol server or your symbol server won’t be available for some reason.
+As an administrator, you can disable the symbol server if you have problems with your symbol server or your symbol server won’t be available for some reason.

 After you add a symbol server, you can Edit or Delete it using the context menu on the entry.